Ceremonies are to be staged around the world to mark one year since more than 200 girls were abducted by Nigerian militant Islamist group Boko Haram.

 “There is more politics involved than concern for the girls,” he said.

-And Amnesty International say the militants have abducted 2,000 girls and women since the start of last year, becoming cooks, sex slaves and fighters.
+And Amnesty International say the terrorists have abducted 2,000 girls and women since the start of last year, becoming cooks, sex slaves and fighters.

 Nigeria’s incoming president, Muhammadu Buhari, has promised to “crush” the insurgents and said his government would “do everything in its power to bring them home”.